 Stakeholders from civil society should have access to the ministries' action plans so that they can follow up and influence PGU's implementation.
 The government should also actively involve civil society organizations in the follow-up to the action plans.
-In addition, the government needs, in accordance with the State Office rapport from 2014, allocate sufficient funds and human resources to implement PGU, and commission a specific institution / authority to handle and review the implementation.
+In addition, the government needs, in accordance with the State Office investigation report from 2014, allocate sufficient funds and human resources to implement PGU, and commission a specific institution / authority to handle and review the implementation.

 The full OGP evaluation report can be downloaded here: http://www.opengovpartnership.org/country/sweden/irm.

 Alina Östling has previously written a post on Biståndsdebatten.se about OGP's mid-term evaluation (April 14, 2016): http://www.bistandsdebatten.se/exkldebattartiklar/forbattra-insynen-i-vapenexport-och-flyktingkostnader/#respond